victorjonsson/PHP-Benchmark/README.md

 ### Setup

-Either [download](https://github.com/victorjonsson/PHP-Benchmark/archive/master.zip) the library to your server or install it in your projcet using [composer](http://getcomposer.org/)
+1. Either [download](https://github.com/victorjonsson/PHP-Benchmark/archive/master.zip) the library to your server or install it in your project using [composer](http://getcomposer.org/)

-### Retrieve benchmark data upon page load

-Include the file init.php in the very beginning of the first file that receives the request in your application (this is usually index.php).
-Then open load the address of your website in the browser but remember to add the query parameters `php-benchmark-test=1&display-data=1`.
-Doing this will display the benchmark data in the right corner of your website
+2. Include the file init.php in the very beginning of the first file that receives the request to your application (this is usually index.php).
+Then load the address of your website in the browser with the query parameters `php-benchmark-test=1&display-data=1` and the benchmark data will be displayed in the upper left corner of your website.

 ![Becnhmark 1](http://victorjonsson.github.com/PHP-Benchmark/sc-1.png)